 I completed Parts 1, 2, 3 and 4 EMDR theory and practice training with EMDRWorks in 2015.

 EMDR stands for Eye Movement Desensitisation and Reprocessing.
 It is a psychotherapy that has been proven to be effective in treating trauma, and is recommended by the UK's National Institute of Health and Clinical Excellence (NICE) for Post-Traumatic Stress Disorder.
 Practitioners are also finding it effective in the treatment of other anxiety related problems.

 In February 2021, I completed a Certificate in Online and Telephone Counselling with Counselling Tutor.

 I have trained with Petals and Child Bereavement UK on Supporting Parents Following Baby Loss

 As a Registered BACP Accredited Counsellor, I undertake at least 30 hours of professional development per year.

-Please note that I work with individuals and do not offer family therapy or couples counselling.
+Please note that I work with adult individuals and do not offer family therapy or couples counselling.